Welcome to today's edition of the Rush 24-7 podcast.

 Sorry, we don't.

-And as much as I like Rick Santorum, he's branded himself as a one issue candidate.
+And as much as I like Rick Santorum, he's branded himself as a one-issue candidate.

-That's why he's gonna do a Huckabee.
+That's why he's going to do a huckabee.

-We go we gotta go, Vinny.
+We got to go, Vinny.

 But I'll pick up on the points you made when we return.

-The End It is unusual.
+It is unusual.

 A Hawaii man was charged with four counts of assault after allegedly attacking a group of men with what is believed to be a cow's thigh bone.

-Mark Stein In for Rush on the EIB network.
+Mark Stein in for Rush on the EIB network.